marinang/SimProd/README.md

 	- Number of events you want to produce

-Before launching make sure to add the output location that you want for your jobs otherwise they will be saved a 'SimulationProduction' folder in your own directory:
+Before launching make sure that you set the environnemnt variable "SIMOUTPUT" to the path of where you want to save the outputs of the jobs.
+This can be done using the setup script by doing "source steup.sh".

 The script to launch jobs is "LaunchProduction.py", usage: